jyap808/jyap808.github.com/_posts/2013-10-08-digital-ocean-first-impressions.md

 I ran some quick tests and benchmarks and Digital Ocean lives up to the hype.
 Performance is fast and consistent.

 The main issue I have with VM online providers is inconsistent performance, be it disk, CPU or network IO.
-Inconsistent performance means you need implement less than ideal workarounds such overprovisioning your servers or perform workarounds like [implementing software RAID 10](http://blog.9minutesnooze.com/raid-10-ebs-data/).
+Inconsistent performance means you need to implement less than ideal workarounds such as overprovisioning your servers or performing workarounds like [implementing software RAID 10](http://blog.9minutesnooze.com/raid-10-ebs-data/).

-Imagine: The flexibility of virtual machines with the predictability of bare metal
+Imagine: The flexibility of virtual machines with the predictability of bare metal.

 Another thing I see myself doing is spinning up a VM just for quick testing.
 Creating a VM literally takes a minute.